 If you have an existing web store, now is a good time to think about rolling out further web stores to new regions and markets.
 This can be done both to ensure revenue and to support existing or cut-off customers.

 In the first instance, you can launch web stores to regions where you currently have a physical presence, but no online presence.
 This will allow your existing customers to continue to shop with you, even when physical stores must be closed.

 But it can also mean reaching new audiences.
 For example, you can roll out additional web stores to regions where you have no existing presence.
-In this case, make sure to also optimize your web store for search engines (SEO) — as 47% of B2B customers conduct web searches to look for information, solutions and suppliers.
-You might also want to think about opening up a D2C e-commerce site.
+In this case, make sure to also optimize your web store for search engines (SEO) — as 47% of B2B customers conduct web searches to look for information, solutions, and suppliers.
+You might also want to think about opening up a D2C or B2C e-commerce site.
 This can help you bypass any disruptions in the supply chain, or even find new sources of revenue if demand for your products in the B2B space is decreasing following the coronavirus lockdowns.

 Deal with demand and supply chain disruptions

 The COVID-19 pandemic has led to spikes in demand for certain products, while also disrupting supply chains with transportation restrictions and establishment closures.
 A poll by the Institute of Supply Chain Management found that nearly 75% of companies have already reported supply chain disruptions.
 Here are some things you can put in place to deal with such disruptions, in both the short and long term.

 Optimize your e-commerce site’s performance and stability to mitigate problems faced by online sellers during pandemic times: